 Content Analysis

 Book Information.
-The coding sheet used for the content analysis is present in Appendix B. First, the book title was written down and marked on whether gender was present in the title.
+The coding sheet used for the content analysis is presented in Appendix B. First, the book title was written down and marked on whether gender was present in the title.
 For example Mr. Wuffles! was marked for a male presence, because of the "Mr".
 Then, the gender or the author and illustrator were noted.
 It's important to note that the researcher read the book before filling out the rest of the coding sheet.
 The text helped to clarify ambiguous genders in a number of situations.
 Therefore, the gender of the central character was noted after reading the book.

 Illustration Coding.
 For the illustration analysis, each illustration was viewed as a unit, and coded individually (Williams et al, 1987).
 An illustration could be a page, a half page, or smaller (Oskamp et al, 1996).